watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 ### Build a custom ingest pipeline with two processors
 Now you can build a custom ingest pipeline for your web crawler index on Kibana, following these steps:

-* Open http://localhost:5601, and log into Kibana with your Elasticsearch credentials, then go to your web crawler index page.
+* Open http://localhost:5601 and log into Kibana with your Elasticsearch credentials.
+Navigate to the [indices page](http://localhost:5601/app/enterprise_search/content/search_indices) from the left-side menu via `Content` under `Search`, find your web crawler index, and click on it to go to the index page.

 * Under `Pipelines` tab, click on `Copy and customize` to create a custom ingest pipeline, and you will see a new ingest pipeline named `<your-web-crawler-index-name>@custom`.